escapepods/twitch-bot/README.md

 ### Installation & Prerequisites
 It goes without saying that this application will not run without Nodejs installed.

-Simply clone the repository, navigate to the directory via Terminal/Command Line, and run `npm init`.
+Simply clone the repository, navigate to the directory via Terminal/Command Line, and run `npm install`.
 This will direct npm to install the necessary components outlined in package.json.
 As you add more components, you'll have an updated package file that will allow convenient setup in the future.

 Afterwards, create a Twitch account for your bot and visit https://twitchapps.com/tmi/ to generate an Oauth token.
 This token will be required to connect your bot to Twitch IRC.
 With your bot's newly-generated credentials, update app.js to reflect these changes.
 I've outlined the areas where this is to be done.